kptdev/kpt/site/reference/pkg/init/README.md

 ```
 DIR:
-  Init fails if DIR does not already exist.
+  init fails if DIR does not already exist.
 Defaults to the current working directory.
 ```

 #### Flags